ankur-dauneria/log-analysis/Readme.md

  - On which days did more than 1% of requests lead to errors?

-A python web server based on Flask framework is built to query the postgres SQL database (with millions of rows), and display the results on the frontend.

 #### Folders

- - `img`  contains prview image (front-end) of Log analysis reporting tool output
+ - `img`:  contains prview image (front-end) of Log analysis reporting tool output

- - `templates`  contains HTML templates used by Flask framework
+ - `templates`:  contains HTML templates used by Flask framework

- - `static`  contains JS and CSS files used by Flask framework
+ - `static`:  contains JS and CSS files used by Flask framework

- - `files`  contains sample textual output of the program
+ - `files`:  contains sample textual output of the program

- `reportingtool.py` contains the web server code.
+ `reportingtool.py`: contains the web server code.
 It runs and uses the APIs to fetch the results of the queries.
+This file is to be executed to see the results.

- `reportingtooldb.py` contains APIs to connects to database, executes different SQLs queries and return the fetched data.
+ `reportingtooldb.py`: contains APIs to connects to database, executes different SQLs queries and return the fetched data.

 ## SQL Queries